saintsal/cuppa.cc/docs/lifepaper.md

 ### Where we help each other 🤗
 ![](cuppa-ingredients.png)
+One of the big benefits with building little things together is how we can learn from each other.
+Doing together is usually a powerful way to learn.
+So we can almost think of each experiment as a peer apprenticeship.
+No matter what your skill, or what expertise is available, we can learn by doing together.

+#### At cuppa, we focus on code, care and memes

 We're building new kinds of interactions between people.
 One of the big ideas in doing this is designing [affordances](https://www.daoistry.com/mindsets/blockchain-coordination/), meaning making something that people find intuitive.

 The most technical aspect is writing code and running it on-chain.